Chemical spill in Walsall | Environment Agency

 - Severn Trent Water

-We are working closely with Walsall Council and the UK Health Security Agency to respond to the serious chemical spill incident in Walsall and to assess the impact on the environment.
+We are continuing to work closely with Walsall Council, the UK Health Security Agency and other partners to respond to the serious chemical spill incident in Walsall and to assess the impact on the environment.

-We have established a sampling and testing programme and urge the public to follow safety advice given by the local council.
+As a result of our ongoing sampling and testing programme, the cordon restricting access to the canal has now been reduced.
+We urge the public to continue to follow safety advice given by the local council.

 The latest updates and advice can be found on Walsall Council’s website.